Aliases for TOR2A Gene

 GeneCards Summary for TOR2A Gene

-TOR2A (Torsin Family 2, Member A) is a Protein Coding gene.
-Diseases associated with TOR2A include torsion dystonia.
+TOR2A (Torsin Family 2 Member A) is a Protein Coding gene.
+Diseases associated with TOR2A include atherosclerosis and torsion dystonia.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is TOR4A.

 UniProtKB/Swiss-Prot for TOR2A Gene